-The current Parliamentary Commissioner for the Environment is Dr Jan Wright.
-As an independent Officer of Parliament, she has broad powers to investigate environmental concerns and is wholly independent of the government of the day.
+The current Parliamentary Commissioner for the Environment is Simon Upton.
+As an independent Officer of Parliament, he has broad powers to investigate environmental concerns and is wholly independent of the government of the day.

 All of the Commissioner's work is directed towards a single output, independent reports and advice on environmental issues, and a mission to maintain or improve the quality of the New Zealand environment.